Artificial Intelligence in Drug Discovery: Applications and Techniques: Introduction

 \section{Introduction}

 Drug discovery is well known as an expensive, time-consuming process, with low success rates.
 On average, developing a new drug costs 2.6 billion US dollars \cite{mullard2014new} and can take more than 10 years.
-Nevertheless, the rate of launching a drug to market from Phase I clinical trial is frustrating, lower than 10\% \cite{dowden2019trends}.
-In the past decade, the practice of drug discovery has been undergoing radical transformations driven by rapid development in artificial intelligence (AI) \cite{schneider2018automating, chen2018rise, mater2019deep, vamathevan2019applications, paul2020artificial}.
-Popular applications of AI in drug discovery include virtual screening (VS) \cite{stumpfe2020current}, \textit{de novo} drug design \cite{schneider2020rethinking}, retrosynthesis and reaction prediction \cite{bostrom2018expanding}, and \textit{de novo} protein design \cite{strokach2020fast}, among others, which can be reduced to two categories: predictive and generative tasks.
-To power these AI applications, a wide range of AI techniques are involved, with model architectures evolving from traditional machine learning models to deep neural networks (DNN), such as convolutional neural networks (CNN), recurrent neural networks (RNN), graph neural networks (GNN) and transformers, among others.
-Learning paradigms also shift from supervised learning to self-supervised learning and reinforcement learning.
+Moreover, the success rate of launching a drug to market from Phase I clinical trial is daunting, less than 10\% \cite{dowden2019trends}.
+In the past decade, the practice of drug discovery has been undergoing radical transformations driven by the rapid development in artificial intelligence (AI) \cite{schneider2018automating, chen2018rise, mater2019deep, vamathevan2019applications, paul2020artificial}.
+Popular applications of AI in drug discovery include virtual screening \cite{stumpfe2020current}, \textit{de novo} drug design \cite{schneider2020rethinking}, retrosynthesis and reaction prediction \cite{bostrom2018expanding}, and \textit{de novo} protein design \cite{strokach2020fast}, among others, which can be reduced to two categories, i.e., predictive and generative tasks.
+To power these AI applications, a wide range of AI techniques are involved, with model architectures evolving from traditional machine learning models to deep neural networks, such as convolutional neural networks, recurrent neural networks, graph neural networks and transformers, etc. Learning paradigms also shift from supervised learning to self-supervised learning and reinforcement learning.